Nick Madrigal Player Props: Cubs vs. Phillies

 Nick Madrigal At The Plate

-- Madrigal is hitting .269 with six doubles, a triple and seven walks.
+- Madrigal has seven doubles, a triple and seven walks while hitting .283.

-- Madrigal will look to extend his six-game hitting streak.
-He's batting .412 during his last outings.
+- Madrigal enters this game on a seven-game hitting streak.
+In his last games, he's hitting .500.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.